kilroy-code/distributed-security/docs/nutshell.md

 Thus several institutions can manage their own teams and teams-of-teams, while sharing a cloud and private data with other institutions.
 There is no need to redistribute public keys when membership changes, because the stable public _team_ key is the one that is used to encrypt content for the team.
 To repeat: _An institution can create a team and only has to share the identifier string with a second institution once.
 Any changes to membership at the institution do not effect the decryption process or material at the second institution._

+Consider, e.g., a support ticket with contact info and the like.
+Support can create a team whose two members are the user and the support team, and keep the ticket information encrypted so that only the user and support team can read it -- even if somone else gains access to the server, and even as the support team's own membership changes.

 (In this example, any member can change the membership.
 Of course, the app or cloud can check authority as described next.)

 ## Cross-Institutional Authority